Approved by Board: March 13, 2012

 The Foundation will keep a log of any reported complaints, whether received by email, telephone, or mail.
 This log will be maintained by the front-office administrative assistant, since most complaints would initially be received by that position.
 Any complaints not received through the front desk will be reported back there, for purposes of maintaining the log.

-Any complaints that can not be dealt with immediately by the receiving person will be referred to the appropriate person within the Foundation (or, rarely, the Board).
+Any complaints which cannot be dealt with immediately by the receiving person will be referred to the appropriate person within the Foundation (or, rarely, the Board).
 That person will respond to the complaint, to acknowledge receipt, within 2 days.
 If a resolution within that time frame is not possible, the complainant will be made aware that their concern is being investigated and a response will be forthcoming as soon as possible.

 - Complaints will be logged, with the nature of the complaint, date received, name and contact information of the complainant, and person within the Foundation to whom the complaint was referred.